Rhubarb Sour Cream Coffee Cake (Old-Fashioned Recipe)

 Fresh from the oven favorites:

-Looking for other recipes like this fruit cobbler?
+Looking for other recipes like this rhubarb sour cream coffee cake?
 Try these:

 Let's make a brunch featuring this recipe!